 Companies are tasked with protecting their organizations from advanced threats.
 For many, the most troublesome threats are Advanced Persistent Threats (APTs), those that quietly monitor a network over time to gather and extract sensitive information and intellectual property – and targeted attacks against a single organization.
-In fact, according to an Evalueserve survey commissioned by McAfee, part of Intel Security, 74 percent of the 473 surveyed companies said they are highly concerned about these two specific attacks.
+In fact, according to an Evalueserve survey commissioned by McAfee, part of McAfee Security, 74 percent of the 473 surveyed companies said they are highly concerned about these two specific attacks.
 Hackers, it seems, are setting the pace of the game.

 However, an agile offensive strategy can put you in a more proactive position.
 In the same Evaluserve survey, 53 percent of organizations said they discovered an attack within hours or minutes, allowing them to disrupt the instance.
 Behind those detections was the presence of technology that integrates threat intelligence, correlation, analytics, active response and adaptive technologies.
 They employ advanced Security Information and Event Management (SIEM) technology specifically geared to help incident response.

 Here are the three key findings from the survey:

 - 57 percent of companies capable of detecting targeted attacks within minutes experienced 10 or fewer attacks in 2013

 - 78 percent of those companies employ a real-time SIEM solution.

 - Only 12 percent of SIEM-enabled organizations had to investigate more than 50 incidents in 2015.